realhippo33/covidfacts/docs/spread.md

 ## What does slow the curve mean?

 Nothing.
-It is someone came up with and the media ran along with.
+It is something someone dreamed up and the media ran along with.

 ## I'm sick of staying in all the time, I want to go out